uedaLabR/tyCooNN/README.md

 4. Expression Analyses(Inference)

-   - Inference using data of total tRNA
+   - Inference using data of total tRNA and classify

     python tyCooNN.py analysis